filecoin-project/FIPs/_fips/fip-expiration-weight-calc.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 DealWeight and VerifiedDealWeight in a sector's past is no longer included in the quality calculation for the extended sector.
 Instead the past spacetime of the sectors is "spent" and only the remaining deal spacetime of the sector's original life is counted.

 To avoid extending the market actor interface for a small change this FIP proposes getting an approximate value for the remaining spacetime of deals and verified deals.
-A good approximation is to multiple deal weight by the fraction of sector lifetime remaining.
+A good approximation is to multiply deal weight by the fraction of sector lifetime remaining.

 ## Change Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->